bouroo/go-project-structure/README.md

-# go-clean-arch
+# go-project-structure
-learning how to implement go web framework with clean architecture
+learning how to implement go web framework with common folder structure for a Go project